 Normally, the embryo implants in the uterine cavity, but if the cavity has either fibroids , polyps or adhesions inside it, the embryo will fail to implant.
 In addition some women may be born with anomalies of the uterine cavity like an intrauterine septum or bicornuate uterus .
 The miscarriage rate among women with a large uterine septum is quite high.
 Fortunately the majority of the above conditions can be corrected surgically and is usually followed by a subsequently normal implantation rate.

 If endometriosis or adhesions are present in the pelvis, ovaries, and/or fallopian tubes they may distort the normal anatomy and be responsible for infertility in the female.
-Implants of endometriosis scattered throughout the pelvis may also diminish fertility even if the ovaries and tubes are free.
+Implants of endometriosis scattered throughout the pelvis may also diminish female fertility even if the ovaries and tubes are free.
 These conditions are treated by our physicians via minimal incisions at an ambulatory surgery center using an operative laparoscope.
 This is an outpatient procedure.
-Northern California Fertility Medical Center has an experienced team of Reproductive Surgeons with a combined 58 years of experience between them and they have been pioneers in the laparoscopic treatment of these conditions using the CO2 laser since 1988.
+Northern California Fertility Medical Center has an experienced team of reproductive surgeons that have been pioneers in the laparoscopic treatment of these conditions using the CO2 laser since 1988.